Skip to main content

 d(fg)=(df)g+f(dg).d(f g) = (d f) g + f (d g).

 Although the product of node functions on the left-hand side is commutative, the products on the right-hand side are noncommutative so the order they are written matters.
-We could have also written the discrete product rule as
+The above can be expressed in terms of the commutative product of edge functions via

 d(gf)=(dg)f+g(df).d(g f) = (d g) f + g (d f).

-Let us introduce a new general notation
+Let us introduce the notation

 The value of kk has no impact on the sum.
 It merely impacts the way the discrete product rule decomposes into the two terms.
 As we will see in subsequent articles, this degree of freedom stemming from the inherent discreteness of a blockchain has important implications for AMM design.